 For the Chikolongo community, a small village near the park, the river is a lifeline.
-Many villagers came to Liwonde to gather water.
+For many years, villagers came to Liwonde to gather water.

 While there, some engaged in illegal snaring and fishing.
 It seemed like a problem with no solution.
 Villagers needed water, but the animals needed protection.

-Since the Chikolongo Livelihood Project began, there have been 0 incidents of human-wildlife conflict.
+Since the Chikolongo Livelihood Project began, there have been zero incidents of human-wildlife conflict.

 Every problem has a solution, every solution needs support.